treyhunner/treyhunner.github.com/source/_posts/2025-10-08-handy-python-repl-modifications.markdown

 That's pretty short!

-But how wait... won't this fail unless pyrepl-hacks is installed in every virtual environment *and* installed globally for every Python version on my machine?
+But wait... won't this fail unless pyrepl-hacks is installed in every virtual environment *and* installed globally for every Python version on my machine?

 That's where that `sys.path.append` trick comes in handy...